eugeniop/blog/_posts/2021-03-29-A-Broadcaster-For-SMS-MFA-Challenges.md

 author: Eugenio Pace
 ---

 Many web applications now require MFA which is great to see.
 Some use time based tokens (TOTP), with application like Google Authenticator to enroll and generate them.
-Others use SMS messages which are not super secure but better than nothing I guess.
+Others use SMS messages which are not super secure but better than nothing I guess...
 Others use a combination: TOTP with SMS as fallback.
 Very few apps have the sophistication to allow multiple phones to be enrolled on a given account.

+> There are many reported issues with SMS based MFA.
+Please consider other options if you are implementing MFA in your apps.

 This little project started with a simple problem: I've got 2 phones (work + personal) and while I carry both most of the time, I sometimes don't have the one I need at hand.
 Naturally, this seems to happen more often when I need to respond to an SMS MFA challenge.